 Does spring time call forth the need for a home makeover?
 It sure does for us – and our spring seems to be making an early appearance this year.
-Especially now, I love to decorate by adding a whole lot of nature elements, and bring the outdoors, indoors.
+Especially now, I love to decorate by going green and adding a whole lot of nature elements, and bring the outdoors, indoors.

 We’ve already been doing a massive clean out, with three large trips to the thrift store to drop things off.
 This is also a good time to invest in some energy saving, eco-friendly changes!
 I am looking around as I write this … and feel it is also a good time to re-pot some plants, and perhaps bring a few new ones in.
 Anyhow, here are some ideas for refreshing your decorative interior, while upping the eco-friendliness of your home.